AdobeDocs/commerce-merchant-services.en/help/data-connection/events.md

 ## Search events

 The search events provide data relevant to the shopper's intent.
 Insight into a shopper's intent helps merchants see how shoppers are searching for items, what they click, and ultimately purchase or abandon.
 An example of how you might use this data is if you want to target existing shoppers who search for your top product, but never purchase the product.
+You must install the [[!DNL Live Search]](../live-search/install.md) extension to access these events.

 Use the `searchRequest.id` and `searchResponse.id` fields found in both the `searchRequestSent` and `searchResponseReceived` events to cross-reference a search request to the corresponding search response.